Smart-Ace-Designs/Astro-Major-Tom/README.md

 - A starter component to showcase Tailwind CSS

 The PowerShell function:
-- Creates an additional empty folder: `Assets`
+- Creates an additional empty folder: `assets`
 - Blanks out the `README.md` file
 - Runs `astro update` to update the core Astro packages to the latest versions and runs your preferred package manager (npm or bun) to update the other packages
 - Runs the `prettier` CLI to provide an intial format of all project files